If you are not in the Big Four of accounting firms, you need to work hard to build credibility for your services.

 #2 Differentiate the right and wrong keywords

-“Tax help” might seem a perfect keyword because you offer that service.
+“Tax help” might seem a perfect keyword for doing SEO for tax preparers because you offer that service.
 Plus, it has 6,600 monthly searches only in the USA (according to Ubersuggest).

 But that keyword is too broad and the searcher intent is not understandable.

-Besides, ranking high for that keyword will be almost impossible as mostly government websites rank on the first page.
+Besides, ranking high for that keyword will be almost impossible as most government websites rank on the first page.

 You should go more specific!
 It may be through specifying a location (state, city) and/or adding other parameters (e.g. “for small businesses” or “for self-employed”).

-To guide you even further in choosing the right keywords, let’s have a look at the screenshots below.
+To guide you even further in choosing the right tax preparation keywords, let’s have a look at the screenshots below.
 When you type “accounting firms in chicago”, you get this list of keywords.

 NOT all of the suggested keywords are worth targeting as many of them are irrelevant to your business.
 For example, “accounting firms in chicago” would be a great blog post topic if you were situated in Chicago.
 You could make a list of the top 10 firms, including yours, and show your advantages over the others.